amruth-krishndhwaja/internproject1/README.md

 # python programming intern projects 15th august
 <br>
-all are stored under this repository
+all programming files are stored under this repository